A charge for failure to reduce speed to avoid an accident should not be taken lightly. Illinois Statute 625 ILCS 5/11-601(a) states that:

 The fact that the speed of a vehicle does not exceed the applicable maximum speed limit does not relieve the driver from the duty to decrease speed when approaching and crossing an intersection, approaching and going around a curve, when approaching a hill crest, when traveling upon any narrow or winding roadway, or when special hazard exists with respect to pedestrians or other traffic or by reason of weather or highway conditions.

 While failure to reduce speed to avoid accident, like driving without auto insurance, is a petty offense (no jail time), the fine does run up to $1,000.
-You may also be ordered to complete public service time, or attend a driver safety course.
-Having a traffic violation attorney is important to help avoid the most severe penalties.
-Also note that simply pleading out to the charge can carry civil repercussions, as that plea can be used against you at a civil trial.
+You may also be ordered to complete public service time or attend a driver safety course.
+Also, simply pleading out to the charge can carry civil repercussions, as that plea can be used against you at a civil trial.
 However, a bench or jury trial that you may lose and be found guilty on cannot be used against you.

 Upon approaching a stationary authorized emergency vehicle, when the authorized emergency vehicle is giving a signal by displaying alternately flashing red, red and white, blue, and red and blue lights, or amber or yellow warning lights, a person who drives an approaching vehicle shall: